naruarjun/cogrob-website/content/post/grad_quan/index.md

 <!--more-->

 Quan Vuong recently defended his PhD thesis titled "Robot learning through Reinforcement Learning, Teleoperation and Scene Reconstruction".
-He will be starting a new adventure in his life at Waymo.
-Congratulations Shengye!
+He will be starting a new adventure in his life at Google Brain.
+Congratulations Quan!